webdev-20/shorti-url-shortener/CONTRIBUTE.md

 # Low or No-Code Contributions

-If you are making a low or no-code contribution to this project that does NOT involve making a pull request, please log your activity in the [Activity Log](ACTIVITYLOG.md).
+If you are making a low or no-code contribution to this project, please log your activity in the [Activity Log](ACTIVITYLOG.md) by making a pull request.

 For more information on what qualifies as a low or no-code contribution, please review the [Hacktoberfest Guidelines](https://hacktoberfest.com/about/#low-or-non-code).